Generalised Evasive Subspaces: Asymptotic Results

 which yields the first limit in the theorem.
 For the second limit, suppose that $q^{\gamma} \in o\left(|\mA_q|\right)$ as $q \to +\infty$.
 Then by Lemma~\ref{lem:omegaasyq} we have

 Moreover, we have

 Therefore

-By~\eqref{eq:pfsecond} and the upper bound on the proportion of $(\mA_q,h)$-scattered $k$-spaces within the set of $k$-spaces in $X_q$ following from Corollary~\ref{cor:ubShscatt}, the second limit of the statement follows. \end{proof}
+By~\eqref{eq:pfsecond} and the upper bound on the proportion of $(\mA_q,h)$-evasive $k$-spaces within the set of $k$-spaces in $X_q$ following from Corollary~\ref{cor:ubShscatt}, the second limit of the statement follows. \end{proof}

-\begin{remark} If we let $(X_q)_{q \in Q}$ be a sequence of $N$-dimensional vector spaces over $\F_q$ and $(\mA_q)_{q \in Q}$ be a sequence of $m$-spreads, where $A_q \le X_q$ for all $q \in Q$, then Proposition~\ref{prop:densescatt} gives the following asymptotic density:
+\begin{remark} If we let $(X_q)_{q \in Q}$ be a sequence of $N$-dimensional vector spaces over $\F_q$ and $(\mA_q)_{q \in Q}$ be a sequence of $m$-spreads, where $A_q \subset \mG_q(m,X_q)$ for all $q \in Q$, then Proposition~\ref{prop:densescatt} gives the following asymptotic density:

 where $\gamma={hN}/{(h+1)}-{mh}/(h+1)+h$.
-In other words, there is a tipping-point for the dimension $k$ where $(\mA_q,h)$-scattered subspaces go from being dense (and hence easy to find) to sparse (and hence difficult to find, or perhaps non-existent).
+In other words, there is a tipping-point for the dimension $k$ where $(\mA_q,h)$-evasive subspaces go from being dense (and hence easy to find) to sparse (and hence difficult to find, or perhaps non-existent).

-For comparison, recall from Theorem \ref{th:boundoldold} that for a Desarguesian $m$-spread $\mD$ in an $mn$-space, the maximum dimension of a $(\mD,h)$-scattered subspace is ${hmn}/({h+1})$, while the (asymptotic) tipping-point for density occurs at dimension ${hm(n-1)}/({h+1})+h$. \end{remark}
+For comparison, recall from Theorem \ref{th:boundoldold} that for a Desarguesian $m$-spread $\mD$ in an $mn$-space, the maximum dimension of a $(\mD,h)$-evasive subspace is ${hmn}/({h+1})$, while the (asymptotic) tipping-point for density occurs at dimension ${hm(n-1)}/({h+1})+h$.
+This indicates that any construction for a subspace of dimension larger than the tipping-point could be regarded as interesting or even surprising.
+Furthermore, this suggests the tipping point as a lower bound for a {\it maximal} $(\mD,h)$-evasive subspace (that is, $(\mD,h)$-evasive subspace which are not properly contained in any other $(\mD,h)$-evasive subspace); this remains a topic for future research. \end{remark}

 Figure~\ref{fig:tippingpoint} illustrates this phenomenon for the case of $m=n=5$, $h=1$.
-We generate at random ten thousand spaces of each dimension, and calculate the proportion of these which are $(\mD,1)$-scattered, and plot the dimension $k$ on the horizontal axis and this proportion on the vertical axis.
+We generate at random ten thousand spaces of each dimension, and calculate the proportion of these which are $(\mD,1)$-evasive, and plot the dimension $k$ on the horizontal axis and this proportion on the vertical axis.
 Our results imply that this should approach a step function with threshold at $k=11$ as $q$ tends to infinity.
 We plot the case $q=2$, and observe that already for this small field size the nature of the function is apparent.